St. Patrick’s Day Activities for Grandkids

 Hot chocolate is a staple in our house all year long.
 From the cool summer mornings (especially when we’re camping) to those snowy December days, we love hot chocolate in all it’s splendor!
 I can’t think of a flavor that isn’t welcome with open arms in my kitchen.

 St. Patrick’s Day is still in the middle of the winter-ish season in our neck of the woods.
-So, I want to share a couple of our favorite hot chocolate recipes for St. Patrick’s Day.
+So, one of our favorite St. Patrick’s Day activities that we like best is making hot chocolate.
+We want to share a couple of our favorite hot chocolate recipes with you.

 We start with an 8 oz. cup of our favorite hot chocolate and add lots of goodness for just the right taste.